LearnSomethingTeam/vue3-super-tour/README.md

 # Vue 3 Super Tour

-Vue 3 Super Tour is a lightweight, simple and customizable feature tour plugin for use with Vue.js 3.
+Vue 3 Super Tour is a lightweight, simple and customizable feature tour plugin for use with Vue 3.
 It provides a quick and easy way to guide your users through your application.

 We stand on the shoulders of giants: Vue 3 Super Tour was forked from [vue3-tour](https://github.com/alexandreDavid/vue3-tour), which was in turn forked from [vue-tour](https://github.com/pulsardev/vue-tour).
 The cycle continues.

-The "Super" means it has been ported to Typescript and made more Vue-y: using props and events rather than configuration objects and callbacks.
+The "Super" means it has been ported to Typescript and made more Vue-y: replacing configuration objects with props, and adding emitted events alongside callbacks.
 It has also been ported from the Options API to the Composition API, which should minimize performance impact.
 Mostly this fork was made to ease our own build process at [Learn Something](https://github.com/LearnSomethingTeam).

 ![Vue Tour](./screenshot.gif "Vue Tour")